Prepared to Teach

-UVEI's reputation for preparing outstanding teachers is very well-respected.
+UVEI’s reputation for preparing outstanding teachers is very well-respected.
 By the end of the preparation period, UVEI graduates have worked in two schools, at two grade levels, and are ready to enter the profession as teachers who have a strong sense of what 21st Century learners need to succeed.
 Schools that hire UVEI graduates know that they are getting a teacher who not only has demonstrated teaching ability but who has alrady spent a year in the classroom.
-In a challenging job market, such a combination of prior learning and "world-class" preparation makes UVEI's graduates much sought-after.
+In a challenging job market, such a combination of prior learning and superior preparation makes UVEI’s graduates much sought-after.

 How the Program Works

 The mentor teachers in whose classes interns work are chosen from among the best professionals in the region.
 Interns are observed and supported by faculty coaches on the UVEI staff who are also highly experienced educators.
 The purpose of the seminars and the aim of the mentor teachers are the same: to help interns develop and prove their competence as classroom teachers.
 Demonstrating each of 10 teaching competencies is by far the most important requirement for successful completion of the program.